 Tips for Training Your ESD

 To ensure optimal success, make sure you treat your dog as a working dog, not a child.
 Dogs behave best when they’re given a job and treated as active members of the pack.
 This requires obedience training and proper socializing so that they can support you no matter what the circumstances.
+Follow some of our ESD training tips below for the best outcomes.

 Should I Register My ESD?

 In general, landlords and property owners cannot ask for documentation or proof of training.
 However, remember, if you have medical proof of your need for an emotional support companion, your landlord cannot refuse to let you keep the dog.
-Your ID card from US Service Animals will also include relevant legal information you can refer to should you run into an issue.
+An ESA letter will always be sufficient medical proof, so long as it’s legitimate.

-How Can I Get An ESA letter?
+How Can I Get an ESA Letter?

 ESA letters are the most important document for proving to a landlord or property owner that you have an emotional support dog.
 Otherwise, landlords might not honor and respect your rights and privileges as a handler.